Benchmarks

 Crafty register VM.

-Cyber runs on a register based VM so most bytecode instructions have a destination address.
-This greatly reduces the amount of cpu cycles and memory accesses compared to a stack VM.
-Unlike physical registers, Cyber can have as many virtual registers as the operands allow.
-This means it doesn't need to do register spills which can be costly.
+Cyber's VM is register based so most bytecode instructions have a destination operand.
+This reduces the amount of cpu cycles and memory accesses compared to a stack based VM.
+Having registers as operands enables allocation strategies that reduce the amount of instructions the VM has to run.

 Efficient call convention.

-Function arguments and return slots are assigned to virtual registers.
-This allows instructions to operate on them directly without push/popping from the stack.
-The compiler also arranges the return register to feed directly as an argument to a parent function call.
+Call arguments are assigned unique stack slots which reduces copy instructions.
+The compiler also arranges the return slot to feed directly as an argument to a parent function call.
 This makes composing functions fast which is suitable for declarative programming paradigms.
+The call stack is also repurposed for storing call frames which increases cache locality.

 In many dynamic languages, functions and fields are looked up in a hash map.
-In Cyber, they are indexed in an array by a symbol id which is much faster.
-This is possible because in Cyber there is a distinction between function values and statically declared functions.
+In Cyber, they are indexed in an array by a symbol ID which is faster.

 Inline caching.

 Cyber optimizes instructions by patching bytecode at runtime.
 Object operations tend to involve more lookups and checks since values can have a dynamic type.
-By caching the lookup process in the bytecode, it gets the result quicker the next time the instruction is run.
-In the rare case of a cache miss, the deoptimized version is still quite fast since it uses an MRU table for object types and symbols.
+By caching the lookup results in the bytecode, the instruction will run faster.
+In the rare case of a cache miss, the deoptimized version uses an MRU table for object types and symbols.

 In Cyber, all values are 8 bytes and use NaN tagging to represent primitive types or heap objects.
 Having a compact value representation simplifies the data structures used in the VM.
-It's also easier to align them in memory to leverage the cpu cache.
+It's also easier to align them in memory to improve cache locality.

 Compiled using Zig/LLVM.